KeithTheEE/redditPythonHelper/ROADMAP.md

 ### lsalib2.py
 Migrate features back into lsalib

+### nb_text_classifier.py
+Needs to be deprecated and removed

+It will need to be cleaned up and swapped out from this frankenstein code and moved to use a more legitimate library.
+It should also use the same format so the presence of selftext, a link to i.reddit, or a link to a third party site can be added to the calculation, as well as have all of those features added without having to completly rework the core code.

+For selftext posts, consider another weird classification: break the text into blocks then sentences
+  As was considered with selftext prior, remap all code to CODE, and merge all neighboring instances of code into one block. classify each sentence: maybe use LDA to generate m topics, and make a m space.
+  Final classification for the selftext will be the probility that a question post built sentences which progressed in that way.
+This way a rhetorical question is less likely to mess it up.

+### nb_text_classifier_2.py
+`get_p_of_submission_in_class` needs to use logSumExp trick.

 ### questionIdentifier.py
 It'd be nice to use stack overflow's user submissions and r/learnpython's